Aliaksei Aleksin: Assets and controversies

-According to a 2021 journalistic investigation, Oleksin and Aliaksandr Zaitsau received residence permits in Lithuania in 2012 and opened several companies there.
+According to a 2021 journalistic investigation, Aleksin and Aliaksandr Zaitsau received residence permits in Lithuania in 2012 and opened several companies there.
 Although these companies operated without significant business activity and without staff, more than 46 million euros were processed through their accounts.
-According to the same investigators, citing data from the Cyber Partisans, a few months after receiving tobacco preferences in 2018, Oleksin donated nine cars and motorcycles worth a total of $1.7 million to the Presidential Security Service.
+According to the same investigators, citing data from the Cyber Partisans, a few months after receiving tobacco preferences in 2018, Aleksin donated nine cars and motorcycles worth a total of $1.7 million to the Presidential Security Service.

 In 2019, Ezhednevnik magazine put Aleksin on 4th place in its top-200 of Belarusian wealthy and influential businessmen.
 His main assets are SZAO Energo Oil and ODO Belneftegaz.
 As of 2015, he owned 60% of these companies directly, and 40% was owned by his wife Inna.
 In 2021, Aleksin has transferred his share to his sons, junior Vitaly and senior Dzmitry.

 In 2015, Aleksin bought 98.97% of Cyprus-based parent company of Belarusian bank MTB (MTBank) from two American and Belarusian investment companies.
 As of 1 October 2020, MTBank's assets were (US$590 million).
 In 2021, Aleksin sold MTBank's parent company to Dubai-based Stoneva Limited allegedly owned by Lebanese-born Romeo Abdo, but European banks suspected this deal to be a fictitious sale and asked the new owner to clarify it.

 In 2020, it was speculated that Aleksin has left petrochemicals wholesale business and set focus on tobacco market.

 According to Euroradio, Aleksin's family owned nearly quarter of Synesis Group, an IT company which is under EU sanctions because of close collaboration with Lukashenko's regime.

-According to the journalistic investigation of the Buro, some assets of the Oleksin family were transferred to Victoria Gubanova, the wife of his son Dmitry, after the latter was included in the EU sanctions list.
+According to the journalistic investigation of the Buro, some assets of the Aleksin family were transferred to Victoria Gubanova, the wife of his son Dmitry, after the latter was included in the EU sanctions list.